 However, like any other organism nature has the ability to heal and restore itself back to a healthy condition.
 As our contribution to this healing process Native Woods Preservation Ltd have purchased the beautiful Loch Wood on the Blackwood Estate.
 Loch Wood contains several ancient woodland indicators and was in previous times kept as an amenity woodland for the Barony of Blackwood.

 The conservation scheme is as simple as it is effective.
-When you buy a plot of land in Loch Wood, you are given a contractual right to that land which legally prevents anyone else from using that land.
-This makes the woodland unattractive to commercial developers.
+When Loch Wood is split into miniature plots it will be impossible for future developers to buy the woodland and use it for commercial purposes.
 By taking part in this scheme you are leaving a double heritage for your children – the title and the lasting contribution to a good cause.